 Staff finds that the site is unique to the surrounding properties, and the variation request is supported by the required findings.
 Approval of the variation will not have the effect of nullifying the intent and purpose of the Subdivision Regulations, but instead will result in a better outcome than could be achieved through strict compliance with the Subdivision Regulations.
-Therefore, staff recommends approval of the variation from Section 24-128(b)(7)(A), to allow Lots 25-36 to be served by the alley, without direct frontage on a public street.
+However, staff must nevertheless recommend disapproval of the variation request, due to the staff recommendation of disapproval for the overall PPS.
+The variation cannot be approved independently of the PPS.